francescoo22/masters-thesis/chapters/3-Related-Work.typ

 #pagebreak(to:"odd")
 = Related Work<cap:related-work>

-This chapter first outlines the foundational principles established in _The Geneva Convention_ @GenevaConvention, which serves as a fundamental reference for any work addressing aliasing issues.
+This chapter first outlines the foundational principles established in _the Geneva Convention on the Treatment of Object Aliasing_ @GenevaConvention, which serves as a fundamental reference for any work addressing aliasing issues.
 Then, it provides an overview of existing approaches to managing uniqueness in programming languages, focusing on the design choices that have influenced the development of the uniqueness system proposed in this work.
 Finally, the chapter examines current systems that utilize Viper for verification, providing a critical analysis of their strengths and limitations.

 == The Geneva Convention

-_The Geneva Convention_ @GenevaConvention examines the issues related to aliasing management in object-oriented programming languages.
+The Geneva Convention @GenevaConvention examines the issues related to aliasing management in object-oriented programming languages.
 After introducing the aliasing problem, the paper establishes four primary methods to manage aliasing: Detection, Advertisement, Prevention, and Control.

 === Detection